Pseudohydnum

 Pseudohydnum is a genus of fungi in the order Auriculariales.
 Basidiocarps (fruit bodies) are typically bracket-like and gelatinous, with or without a stipe, with a hydnoid (toothed) undersurface.
-The genus is widely distributed in both the northern and southern hemisphere, with thirteen species currently described and others awaiting description.
+The genus is widely distributed in both the northern and southern hemisphere, with over a dozen species currently described and others awaiting description.

 Taxonomy

 The genus, first described by Finnish mycologist Petter Adolf Karsten in 1868, has not yet been classified with certainty into a family.
 Molecular research, based on cladistic analysis of DNA sequences, has confirmed Pseudohydnum as a natural (monophyletic) taxon.